atas76/openengine/docs/EventData_FormatNotes.md

 Transitions between pitch positions with actions.
 ETN initially was supposed to be a simpler version of this.

+Elements: actions, pitch positions

 # fgs - Game Simple notation (05/20 - 06/20)

-More like a simplified successor to FGN.
+More like a simplified successor to FGN, in terms of syntax

+Elements: actions, pitch positions

 # ftn - Flow Tracking Notation (07/20 - 05/22)

 Let's define 'flow' a sequence of transitions between pitch positions or phases.
 This format is structured as records of pitch positions transitions with corresponding actions within 'phase blocks', which are supposed to add context.

+Elements: actions, phases, pitch positions

 # etn - Easy tracking notation mapping (04/21 - 05/23)